 For the low price, you get a four-month supply.
 This is one of the better deals, but with the reduced effectiveness, it’s a tradeoff we’d rather not make.
 Worse, some of our dogs had an adverse reaction and seemed to dislike these drops once applied.
 Our dog was anxious and began whining incessantly once we used the drops.
 After seeing this reaction, we weren’t comfortable using this product on our other dogs.
 However, we had already used it on several dogs without any adverse reactions and it was semi-effective with them.

-Available in a three or six-month supply, the Sentry FiproGuard 2950 topical flea drops are one of the most affordable flea drops for dogs that we tried.
-Buying it once and not having to think about it again for half a year is very appealing to us, but unfortunately, this product wasn’t effective enough to merit our recommendation.
+Available in a three-month supply, the Sentry FiproGuard 2950 topical flea drops are one of the most affordable flea drops for dogs that we tried.
+Buying it once and not having to think about it again for a quarter of a year is very appealing to us, but unfortunately, this product wasn’t effective enough to merit our recommendation.
 It is waterproof and shouldn’t wash off of your dog.
 But unlike other medications we tried, this one didn’t leave any visible signs of application except for the terrible smell.
 We didn’t like how it made our dogs stink, but we could have gotten over that for exceptional performance.

 We did notice a reduction in pests, but it didn’t cure the flea problem we had purchased it to solve.
 Other products were several times more expensive though, so we were hoping for the best with the Sentry FiproGuard.
 In the end, it let us down, though it’s not the worst choice of the bunch.